umarov90/DeepCellState/README.md

 mcf7_predicted_response = autoencoder.predict(pc3_response)
 ```

-Figures from the paper can be recreated by running scripts in 'figures' folder.
+Figures from the paper can be recreated by running scripts in the 'figures' folder.
 Please install matplotlib and seaborn first:
 ```sh
 pip install matplotlib
 pip install seaborn
 ```

 To generate profile figures during training, uncomment the lines in DeepCellState.py.

+DeepCellState was implemented and tested on Ubuntu 18.
 Please contact us if you have any issues running the code!